Skip to content

 Negombo Fort

-The Portuguese built the Negombo Fort, then it was taken by the Dutch in 1640, and the Portuguese attempted to restore it, and after several failed attempts, they managed to get it back in 1641.
+The Portuguese built the Negombo Fort, which was then taken by the Dutch in 1640.
+The Portuguese attempted to restore it, and after several failed attempts, they managed to get it back in 1641.
 After that, the Dutch attacked the fort and destroyed it in 1644, and then it was rebuilt in 1672.

 Dutch Canal